citrez/website3_del/content/about.md

 # About my blog

+I read about the idea of a ([digital garden](https://nesslabs.com/digital-garden-set-up) a few months ago, and it really resonated with me.
+I think of it as somewhere between a blog and a personal notepad, a place on the internet where you can leave your mark and others can come to explore your thoughts and ideas.

 I'll be using this blog to write up about data science ideas that I feel are worth sharing.
 Right now my main interests are in ML, text analysis, data-vis and R, so I'll be focusing on these 4 things for now, but that might change with time.